lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/Math_Single_Line.md

 # Math_Single_Line

 This response area allows users to type, write or upload mathematics, and then displays how the user's response was interpreted back to them through the 'live preview' feature.
-This works using the evaluation function, providing a `feedback.response_latex` field, which gets rendered.

 ## Evaluation Function Options